 We lie to ourselves all the time about what will make us happy because we are always in search of happiness.
 Even when we are happy, we search for happiness.
 Shouldn’t that be an indicator that dictates maybe you aren’t actually happy if you are still seeking things that make you happy?
 It’s like power.
 You can never have enough of it.
 You will always be thirsty for it.
 You will always want more.

 True happiness is a dream I have that after I die, I will go be with God.
 I don’t care if I’m with God in heaven or hell.
-Being with God is true happiness because the love He has for me is so pure.
-I know that sounds silly, but love always hopes.
-I want the truest love imaginable because love makes me happy without any comparison involved.
+Being with God is true happiness.
+At least for me.

 Within Suffering, I find Happiness.